carpentries/instructor-training/01-introduction.md

 While what we know about educational psychology can constrain teaching, it doesn't dictate it.
 In particular,
-there are often several possible approaches to teaching that are consistent with what we know about how brains learn.
+there are often several plausible approaches to teaching that are consistent with what we know about how brains learn.
 In order to decide between them, we also need to explore *instructional design*,